daMichaelB/django-demo/bookmarks/README.md

 In order to include the token in all requests, you need to take the following steps:
 * Retrieve the CSRF token from the csrftoken cookie, which is set if CSRF protection is active
 * Send the token in the AJAX request using the X-CSRFToken header

+## AJAX Paginatino with infinite scroll

+Infinite scroll is achieved by loading the next results automatically when the user scrolls to the bottom of the page.